Estate planning: leaving a legacy

 Most estate plans are set up by an attorney experienced in estate law.
 You may also need a financial advisor to help you make investment, insurance, and tax decisions.
 Estate planning is a complicated sector of law.
 Just because you think you can do it yourself, doesn’t mean you should.
 Research and shop around for licensed professionals to help you.

-- Trust attorney – sets up a trust on your behalf and provides legal help to your trustee.
-Before settling on someone, look them up at the California State Bar Association to see if they have any disciplinary actions against them.
+- Estate and trust attorney –can set up wills, estate plans, and trusts on your behalf and may be able to provide legal help to your trustee.
+To find a lawyer in your area, check the California State Bar Association’s Certified Lawyer Referral Service.
+Before hiring an attorney, look them up at the California State Bar Association to see if they have any disciplinary actions against them.